-With respect to residential and commercial projects sold under a construction contract, the revenue and cost of such projects are recognised in accordance with IFRS 15 when the objective and the outcome of such contracts can be estimated reliably in proportion to the performed/measured stages of completion against the total contractual obligations/milestones including variation, claims and incentives at the end of each reporting period, except where the work performed is not representative of the relevant stage of completion.
+With respect to residential and commercial projects sold under a construction contract or on an off-plan basis, the revenue and cost of such projects are recognised in accordance with IFRS 15 when the objective and the outcome of such contracts can be estimated reliably in proportion to the performed/measured stages of completion against the total contractual obligations/milestones including variation, claims and incentives at the end of each reporting period, except where the work performed is not representative of the stage of completion.

-With respect to lease rental income, Dar Al-Arkan recognises revenue on a straight line basis over the lease term.
+With respect to lease rental income, Dar Al-Arkan recognises revenue on a straight line basis over the lease term in accordance with IFRS 16.

-Recognition of cost of sales
+Recognition of Cost of Revenue

-Dar Al-Arkan has development properties which typically contain a number of individual projects within each development.
-In order to determine cost of sales related to properties or units sold during the period, the management estimates and averages the costs of the entire development, including infrastructure costs and overall construction and other directly attributable costs, to arrive at the total estimated cost of the project.
+Dar Al-Arkan has developments which typically contain a number of individual projects within each development.
+In order to determine cost of revenue related to properties or units sold during the year, management estimates and averages the costs of the entire development, including infrastructure costs and overall construction and other directly attributable costs, to arrive at the total estimated cost of the project.
 These estimated costs are allocated to each project within the development and each unit within a project.
 These estimates are reviewed regularly on a profit per project basis and revised as necessary.
 Any significant change in these estimates may result in additional costs being recorded in future periods related to revenue recognised in a prior period.